tiaanduplessis/radio-ui/README.md

 [![lessondesk-code-style](https://img.shields.io/badge/code%20style-lessondesk-ffa400.svg?style=flat-square)](https://github.com/lessondesk/eslint-config)

-> Lesson Desk Design System
+> Lesson Desk Component Library

 ## About

-School Bus is a Design System which provides developers with the easiest possible way of building [Lesson Desk](https://www.lessondesk.com/)’s products.
+School Bus is a Component Library which provides developers with the easiest possible way of building [Lesson Desk](https://www.lessondesk.com/)’s products.

 ## Motivation

-In order to create a great experience for our users, the design system is intented to be a single source of truth for all stakeholders.
+In order to create a great experience for our users, the component library is intented to be a single source of truth for all stakeholders.

 ## Goals